nextcloud/vm/vagrant/README.md

-# vagrant-nextcloud
+# Nextcloud VM with vagrant
-This repo contains all the Vagrant config to get an Ubuntu 18.04 VM with the latest version of Nextcloud installed.
+This subrepo contains all the Vagrant config to get an Ubuntu 18.04 VM with the latest version of Nextcloud installed.

+**Please not that this is not the preferred way to install Nextcloud.
+It's also untested in the current state.**

 # Setup
 `vagrant up` will install everything

 Go to [https://localhost:8080/](https://localhost:8080/) and access Nextcloud with credentials `ncadmin / nextcloud`

 # Information
 - `VagrantFile` contains instructions to run an inline script: `install.sh`
 - `install.sh` does the following
     - Clones https://github.com/nextcloud/vm